andrescosta/jobico-fn/README.md

 ```

 ### Running Tests with K6
-After starting the platform locally, you can run a set of basic test cases using K6:
+After compiling and starting the services locally, you can run a set of basic test cases using K6:

 ``` bash
 make k6